MysterionNH/CurveFeverClone/README.md

 # CurveFeverClone
-This self-made remake of the popular game CurveFever is a project done by a few classmates, namely Adrian Schönnagel (@AdrianSchoennagel), Jennifer Borowski, Lukas Weißhaupt and me during our in computer science class.
+This self-made remake of the popular game CurveFever is a project done by a few classmates, namely [Adrian Schönnagel](https://github.com/AdrianSchoennagel), Jennifer Borowski, Lukas Weißhaupt and me during our in computer science class.

 Please visit also [the original](http://curvefever.io/).
 The latest stand developed by us in class is in the [finalSubmission](https://github.com/MysterionNH/CurveFeverClone/tree/finalSubmission) branch, development after that can be found in either [wip](https://github.com/MysterionNH/CurveFeverClone/tree/wip) (latest) or [master](https://github.com/MysterionNH/CurveFeverClone/) (stable).